4 Ways to Repurpose Your Own Content

 For each new LinkedIn post, you can create:

-This assumes that your LinkedIn posts are a medium to long-ish length.
-If they’re already short, then they might end up as only 1 tweet.
+This assumes that your LinkedIn posts are medium to long-ish length.
+If they’re already short, then they might end up as only 1 Threads post.
 In that case — if punchy enough — you might cross-post to Twitter without changing the text at all.

 But let’s say you type up a longer LinkedIn post sharing an experience or insight.
-Break that down into a few tweets.
+Break that down into a few threads.

 For each thread, you can create: